SimaoNunes/DPAS/README.md

 - Java 13 installed
 - Maven installed (at least version 3.6)
 - A copy of this repository
+- Works 100% on Linux, on Windows might not be consistent

 #### Testing Process